Azure/Cloud-Native/website/blog/2022-09-05/index.md

 ## Exercise - Support searching

 The GitHub Serach API allows you to provide search parameters via the `q` query string.
-In this sample, we hard-coded it to be `language:javascript`, but as a follow on exercise, expand the Function to allow the caller to provide the search terms as a query string to the Azure Function, which is passed to the GitHub API.
+In this sample, we hard-coded it to be `language:javascript`, but as a follow-on exercise, expand the Function to allow the caller to provide the search terms as a query string to the Azure Function, which is passed to the GitHub Search API.
 Hint - have a look at the `req` argument.

 ## Resources